Guide To Sturgeon Caviar

 The queen of caviars, sturgeon caviar is available either farmed or wild, and from four main varieties of sturgeon: Beluga, Sevruga, Hackleback, and Osetra.
-Despite its reputation for being exclusive and expensive, there are actually a wide variety of options (at different price levels) available.
+Despite its reputation for being exclusive and expensive, caviar is available in wide variety of options at several different price levels.

-Caspian Caviar is wild caviar (Beluga, Osetra, or Sevruga) from the Caspian Sea, either from the Russian side or the Iranian side.
-It is considered the best caviar.
-Not only do the two sides of the sea produce different tasting and looking caviar (Russian is dark while the Iranian caviar tends to be golden), but the two countries practice slightly different production techniques.
+Considered the best caviar, Caspian caviar is wild Beluga, Osetra, or Sevruga from the Caspian Sea, either from the Russian side or the Iranian side.
+The two sides of the sea produce different tasting and looking caviar.
+Russian caviar is dark while Iranian caviar tends to be golden.
+The two countries also practice slightly different production techniques.
 Russian Caspian caviar tends to contain more salt than the Iranian varieties.

-Malossol Caviar is style of caviar (from any fish) that has been more lightly salted than is common (2.8-3 percent instead of 3.5-4 percent), allowing the flavor of the fish eggs to be more prounounced.
+The term describes a style of caviar from any fish that has been more lightly salted than is common (2.8-3 percent instead of 3.5-4 percent), allowing the flavor of the fish eggs to be more pronounced.
 Traditionally, only the highest grade of roe is used for Malossol caviar.
-Malossol-style caviar is a connoisseur favorite, so much so in fact that the word “Malossol” is sometimes used to refer to any very high quality caviar.
+Malossol-style caviar is a connoisseur favorite, so much so in fact that the word “Malossol” is sometimes used to refer to any very high-quality caviar.

-Pasteurized Caviar has been lightly cooked to sterilize it, and is shelf stable for up to a year.
-Pasteurized sturgeon caviar should taste the same, but will have firmer eggs than fresh caviar.
-While we only sell fresh sturgeon caviar at this time, we do offer pasteurized lumpfish caviar.
+Pasteurized sturgeon caviar has been lightly cooked to sterilize it and is shelf stable for up to a year.
+It should taste the same but will have firmer eggs than fresh caviar.

-Pressed Caviar can be preserved for a long time, and thus was the form in which caviar was widely consumed until the 20th century.
-Due to the introduction of better refrigeration and transport methods, it has become rather rare today, and is usually only made from damaged or over/under-ripe eggs.
+Pressing caviar preserves it for a longer time.
+Caviar was widely consumed in this before the 20th century.
+Due to the introduction of better refrigeration and transport methods, it has become rather rare today, and is usually only made from damaged or over/under-ripened eggs.
 It has a very strong salty-fishy taste.

-Sterlet Caviar was harvested from Sterlet sturgeon, now the absolute rarest of the Russian/European sturgeon varieties (even more than Beluga).
-Because they’re almost extinct and highly protected (with importance as a cross-breeding stock), their eggs are not available for sale.
+Sterlet caviar was harvested from Sterlet sturgeon, now the absolute rarest of the Russian/European sturgeon varieties (even more than Beluga).
+Because they’re almost extinct and highly protected—they are an important crossbreeding stock--their eggs are not available for sale.